gsbdarc/intro_to_yens_2024/docs/5_jupyterhub.md

 1. Navigate to the correct directory in JupyterHub where you want the file to be uploaded.

-2. Click the up arrow button located at the top left of your screen:
+2. Click the up arrow button located at the top left of your screen.

 3. A file explorer window will open, allowing you to select the file from your local machine.